programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to input a character from user and check whether the character is vowel or consonant**

+#### Algorithm
+    step 1: start
+    step 2: declare c
+    step 3: read c
+    step 4: if c is any of a, e, i, o, u go to step 5 otherwise go to step 6 step 5: write the given character is vowel step 6: write the given character is consonant step 8: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_3.svg)